 As an artist, watercolor is my primary medium, though I like to use other media as well.
-I have long enjoyed graphite, charcoal and pastel, on their own and because they can enhance watercolor.
+I have long enjoyed graphite, charcoal, colored pencil and pastel, on their own and because they can enhance watercolor.

 I depict what interests me — usually the landscape and the abstract.
 Sometimes I can’t tell the difference!
 I seek simplification and I enjoy experimentation.
 I want to distill my chosen subject, emotion or thought to what I feel is its basic sense — preferably in a way that would not occur to anyone else.

-Recently I have expanded my expression from painting and drawing on paper, to working in three dimensions — assemblage using natural and found materials, art/word journals and memory boxes.
-And I have renewed a very dormant fascination with macramé.
+In recent years, I expanded my expression from painting and drawing on paper, to working in three dimensions — assemblage using natural and found materials, art/word journals and memory boxes.
+And I renewed a very dormant fascination with macramé.

 I consider my art/word journals a new part of a long identification as a writer because they connect my love of words with my love of visual imagery.
 Each tells a story!
 I did, after all, major in literature and minor in art history in college.
-My pre-art career in public relations and corporate communications relied on my ability to write, and I continue to undertake freelance writing projects for local media and corporate clients.
-My personal writing includes poetry and memoir.
+My pre-art career in public relations, corporate communications and freelancing relied heavily on my ability to write.
+Nowadays, my personal writing includes poetry, memoir and spiritual explorations.

 How did I get here?